Sharjah Ruler approves establishment of organic honey factory, laboratory

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The factory will target producing 120 tons of honey annually during its first phase which will be made by implementing the best environmental, health, pharmaceutical and research requirements and specifications.
+The factory will target producing 120 tonnes of honey annually during its first phase which will be made by implementing the best environmental, health, pharmaceutical and research requirements and specifications.

 ALSO READ: